altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 {
 *Martha nodded*
 ~She hadn't forgotten - the list of things to do was always there.
-Just off to the right of her mind~
+Just off to the right of her mind.
-~Cataloged with others, like a rolodex - indexable~ "M::But food first."
+Cataloged with others, like a rolodex - indexable~ "M::But food first."
 ~Rossin waited at the door~
 }